 - One-time events.
 The receipt of a bonus or other one-time event during the prior-prior year might yield income information that is not reflective of ability to pay during the academic year.

 - Volatile income.
-Some jobs normally have income that varies considerably from one year to the next, such as taxi drivers, waiters and small business owners.
+Some jobs normally have income that varies considerably from one year to the next, such as freelance workers, waiters and small business owners.

 Can Applicants Change the Income Reported on the FAFSA?